 In order to assist the ODCE exercise its enforcement remit under the Companies Acts, it is necessary for the public to make available to the Office any information suggesting circumstances of individual or corporate misbehaviour under the Companies Acts.
 We may need to seek continuing assistance from our correspondents in certain cases.
 In the light of our evaluation of the information and corroborating material, we will determine what action, if any, on our part is appropriate and what would be the most suitable means of legal redress or sanction.

-We have available a Complaints Form which can be used to advise us of your concerns.
+We have available a Complaint Form which can be used to advise us of your concerns.
 It sets out the type of information which we would require to receive to enable a complaint to be properly evaluated.
 You can download an electronic copy from our website.
 Following completion of the Form, you may forward it to us with the associated documentary evidence supporting your claim of corporate or individual misconduct.

 Please note that the ODCE will not act on every complaint it receives.
 Circumstances where we may decide that we should not get involved include: